-Due to federal regulations set forth regarding the preferred expertise and training of committee members, members will be recommended by the District as well as the Academic Senate for appointment with the number of faculty appointed to be at least four (2 active, 2 alternate).
-Compton Community College Federation of Employees may appoint two nonscientists to the IRB (1 active, 1 alternate).
-Each IRB member shall have an alternate to ensure that vacancies can be filled quickly and efficiently when the need arises.
-Given the extensive training requirements for IRB membership, trained alternates for each IRB member are needed so not to disrupt the work of the IRB when a vacancy does occur.
+Due to federal regulations set forth regarding the preferred expertise and training of committee members, members will be recommended by the District as well as the Academic Senate for appointment with the number of faculty appointed to be three.
+Compton Community College Federation of Employees (Classified) may appoint two nonscientists to the IRB.